HectorDeLeon/GettingCleaningData/README.md

 1. A tidy data set as described below.
 2. A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 3. A README.md file should be included in the repo with your scripts.
-4. An R script called run.analysis.R that creates a tidy data set as described below.
+4. An R script called run_analysis.R that creates a tidy data set as described below.
 5. A link to the Github repository with your script for performing the analysis.

 ## Review criteria